vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_03-set-up-the-development-environment.md

 ### Exercise 1: Install Developer Tools and Products

 > **Important**: The tools and products associated with this Exercise are pre-installed on the virtual machine created for this course.
-Before continuing, check with your course Instructor to understand if you will be completing labs using the hosted lab VM environment or setting up the dev environment locally on your PC.

 #### Task 1: Install .NET Core